Signs Of Autism During Pregnancy: Causes & Risks 2023

 While much is still unknown about autism spectrum disorder, ASD, recent findings[5] suggest that pregnancy may shape a child’s autism in several ways.

 Research suggests that ASD may arise due to environmental and genetic factors as well as health issues during pregnancy and taking certain medications.
-Below, we explore the various causes and risk factors for autism during pregnancy.
+Below, we explore the various autism cause in pregnancy and the risk factors.

 However, it’s important to note that autism research cannot show a definitive causal relationship between autism and factors during pregnancy.
 Instead, it can only show a link, meaning when one thing occurs, the risk of autism increases.